 - Loosely cover the pie dish with aluminum foil.

 - Bake until sweetened condensed milk has thickened and caramelized, about 2 hours.
 Add more hot water after 1 hour, since some of it has evaporated.

 All of the “work” is hands-off.
 After 2 hours, the sweetened condensed milk has turned into golden dulce de leche.
 Magic.
 Let the dulce de leche cool, then pour into your pre-baked graham cracker crust.
 You can make the dulce de leche up to 2 weeks in advance.

-After that, we have a layer of banana slices.
 Have you ever had caramel and banana before?
 This pie is exactly that, but better.
 A voluminous mountain of soft homemade whipped cream is the finishing touch!
 Piled high, this creamy layer balances out all the other textures and flavors in this completely irresistible pie.

 Banoffee pie is so simple that you’ll feel like you’re doing something wrong.
 You’re not– it really is this easy.
 If pie crust isn’t your thing, banoffee pie is!